Australia/Oceania Tours for Young Adults

 Big South

-Stephan, traveled in August
+Richard, traveled in November

 South Island thrills include Queenstown's famous bungy jumps, Franz Josef glacier hikes, and Abel Tasman kayaking (approx. $150).
 Wine tasting in Marlborough and group dinners foster friendships.